/** * FAQ Accordion * Handles expand/collapse behavior for FAQ items */

 Why Jibble Is Best for Tight Budgets

 If you outgrow free, Jibble offers a 50% lifetime discount on its paid Premium and Ultimate plans for nonprofits, claimed by sending proof of status to support.
-A small literacy nonprofit running a reading program across three library branches can verify identity at each site with facial recognition without paying a cent.
+A small literacy nonprofit running a reading program across three library branches can verify identities at each site with facial recognition without paying a cent.
 Reviewers do flag occasional mobile sync glitches, so test it on your team's actual phones during the free run before you commit.

 Key Features